openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

 onRefreshAccessedHistory(callback: (event?: { url: string, isRefreshed: boolean }) => void)

 Called when loading of the web page is complete.
-This API is used by an application to update the historical link it accessed..
+This API is used by an application to update the historical link it accessed.

 **Parameters**